cardanoz/constitution/constitution-23.md

 Blockchain was expanded to include independent block validators and in September 2024 an on-chain governance system was introduced.
-This Constitution outlines the rights and responsibilities of governance actors in the decentralized system who represent the Ada Holders, the governance token of the Cardano Blockchain.
+This Constitution outlines the rights and responsibilities of governance actors in the decentralized system who represent the Ada Holders; ada is the governance token of the Cardano Blockchain.
 The Cardano Blockchain is a decentralized ecosystem of blockchain technology, smart contracts, and community governance.

 In approaching this Constitution, the Cardano Community recognizes that this is not a constitution for only a blockchain but rather a